tjuandev/tjuandev/README.md

-# Olá, meu nome é Thiago Juan! 👋
+# Hello, my name is Thiago Juan! 👋

 <img align="right" src="https://komarev.com/ghpvc/?username=tjuandev&label=Profile%20views&color=0e75b6&style=flat" alt="tjuandev" />

-- 👨‍💻 Sou um engenheiro de software dedicado, com foco no desenvolvimento de Front End.
-- 💻 Programação é a minha paixão e considero não apenas uma carreira, mas também um hobby.
-- 📚 Estou comprometido em estruturar projetos de alta qualidade que estejam em conformidade estrita com as melhores práticas da indústria.

-🏆 **Conquista:** Uma conquista chave minha no trabalho recentemente foi melhorar o desempenho de uma aplicação frontend em 95%.
-Essa melhoria aprimorou significativamente a experiência do usuário (UX) e era considerada um desafio muito grande para ser superado.
-Essa otimização aumentou consideravelmente a eficiência de nosso fluxo de trabalho e tem sido vital para otimizar nossas operações.

-⌛ **Experiência profissional:** Minha experiência profissional gira em torno de Web Front-End (Foco principal) e Back-End.
+- 👨‍💻 I'm a dedicated software engineer, with a focus on Front End development.
+- 💻 Programming is my passion and I consider it not just a career, but also a hobby.
+- 📚 I'm committed to structuring high-quality projects that strictly comply with the best industry practices.

+⌛ **Professional Experience:** My professional experience revolves around Web Front-End as my main focus and Back-End.

 ## Tech Stack